lseino/seqster/README.md

 # How To Run script
-## Minimum python3.6 is required but preferably python3.8

-* clone the seqster repository into your local machine
-* cd into the seqster folder
+## Required -- python >= 3.6

-* execute the shell script called init.sh "sh init.sh"
+* execute the shell script init.sh "sh init.sh" - This shell script will clone, cd and run the required scripts
-* The installation should be done and script also executed with the outputs displayed on screen